sneeuwballen/zipperposition/README.md

 * the paper _Superposition with equivalence reasoning and delayed clause normal form transformation_ by H.Ganzinger and J.Stuber

-**Disclaimer**: Note that the prover is currently a prototype and is likely not correct nor complete.
+**Disclaimer**: Note that the prover is currently a prototype and is likely not complete.
 Please don't use it to drive your personal nuclear power plant, nor as a trusted tool for critical applications.

 ## License